HMS Group: Management increases its share

-HMS Group (HMSG) HMS Group: Management increases its share 22-Jun-2020 / 14:43 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+HMS Group (HMSG) HMS Group: Management increases its share 29-Jun-2020 / 13:19 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
-HMS Hydraulic Machines & Systems Group plc (the "Company", and together with its subsidiaries, the "HMS Group") Moscow, Russia June 22, 2020 HMS Group management increases its share in the charter capital HMS Group (LSE: HMSG) announces today that one of its managers has acquired 3,165 (three thousand one hundred sixty five) HMS' Global depositary receipts using its own funds.
+HMS Hydraulic Machines & Systems Group plc (the "Company", and together with its subsidiaries, the "HMS Group") Moscow, Russia June 29, 2020 HMS Group management increases its share in the charter capital HMS Group (LSE: HMSG) announces today that one of its managers has acquired 12,281 (twelve thousand two hundred eighty one) HMS' Global depositary receipts using its own funds.
 For more information, please, contact: Alexander Rybin, Head of Capital markets, on telephone: +7 (495) 730-6601, or email: rybin@hms.ru Inna Kelekhsaeva, Deputy Head of Capital markets, on telephone: +7 (495) 730-6601, or email: kelekhsaeva@hms.ru About HMS Group HMS Group is the leading pump and compressor manufacturer, as well as provider of flow control solutions and related services for the oil and gas, petrochemistry, nuclear and thermal power generation, water and wastewater sectors in Russia and the CIS headquartered in Moscow, Russia.
 HMS Group's products are mission-critical elements of projects across a diverse range of industries.
 HMS has a listing on the London Stock Exchange in the form of global depositary receipts (LSE: HMSG).
 Press Release Information Accuracy Disclaimer Information published in press releases was accurate at the time of publication but may be superseded by subsequent releases or other information.
 ISIN: US40425X4079 Category Code: POS TIDM: HMSG LEI Code: 254900DDFETNLASV8M53 OAM Categories: 2.2.
 Inside information 2.4.
-Acquisition or disposal of the issuer's own shares Sequence No.: 71057 EQS News ID: 1075319 End of Announcement EQS News Service
+Acquisition or disposal of the issuer's own shares Sequence No.: 72461 EQS News ID: 1081013 End of Announcement EQS News Service

 (END) Dow Jones Newswires